Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ---

-### database
+### databaseName
 [&#8593;](#top)

-The name of the `database` from which the entry has been extracted.
+The `databaseName` from which the entry has been extracted.
 It can differ from one entry to another if you handle several databases.

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |